postgres-ai/docs/docs/reference-guides/joe-bot-configuration-reference.md

   # Postgres.ai Platform API secret token.
   token: "platform_secret_token"

+  # Postgres.ai Platform project to which user sessions are to be assigned.
+  project: "project_name"

   # Enable command history in Postgres.ai Platform for collaboration and
   # visualization.
 Default: true.
   historyEnabled: true